PythonAccountingApp/Backend/README.md

 # Accounting App Backend

-A backend application for an Accounting App built with Python.
+A backend application for an Accounting App built with Python and Django, containerized using Docker.

 ## Prerequisites